Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 6. Rebuild the project using Cmake
 7. The Mesh.py program is now callable by main.cpp

+# Mesh Code Parameters
+The Mesh code resides within the Mesh.py file and can be altered to change the generated mesh resolution and generation speed.

 # Hardware Setup
 Below is step by step guide on how to setup the hardware for this project